DRIVE INNOVATIVE HEALTHCARE EFFICIENCIES

 - National or international consultancy companies undertake HTA projects for governments, HTA agencies or industry clients

-There are three core courses that you must take.
+There are three core courses that you must take, worth 60 credits in total.
 There are also eight optional courses to choose from: you need to select from these optional courses to make up a total of 60 credits.
 Please note that three of the optional courses are delivered face-to-face on campus in Glasgow.

 The duration of this programme is 2 years - 4 years taken on a part-time basis.
 For details on full-time options request more information to speak to an admissions representative.